Snowflake-Labs/sfquickstarts/site/sfguides/src/fine-tune-an-llm-in-snowpark-container-services-with-autotrain/fine-tune-an-llm-in-snowpark-container-services-with-autotrain.md

   tail -f /dev/null # Keeps container running
   ```

-From the terminal, navigate to the `autotrain.Dockerfile` file and run the below command(s) to build the image locally.
-For convenience, we tag the image with the Snowflake `<REPOSITORY_URL>`.
-You can find your `<REPOSITORY_URL>` by running one of the below:
+From the terminal, navigate to the `autotrain.Dockerfile` file.
+Update <`REPOSITORY_URL`> in the below command and run it to build the image locally.
+For convenience, we tag the image with the Snowflake <`REPOSITORY_URL`>.
+You can find your <`REPOSITORY_URL`> by running one of the below:
   - `SHOW IMAGE REPOSITORIES;` with Snowsight or SnowSQL
   - `snow spec image-registry url` with [SnowCLI](https://docs.snowflake.com/en/developer-guide/snowflake-cli-v2/command-reference/spcs-commands/image-repository-commands/url)